dcassioli/cassios-website/src/_drafts/2014-03-01-example-content.md

 <div class="message"> Howdy!
 This is an example blog post that shows several
 types of HTML content supported in this theme. </div>

+<strong>EDIT by Cassio: I'm gonna leave this auto-generated content here
+as reference.</strong>

 Cum sociis natoque penatibus et magnis <a href="#">dis parturient montes</a>, nascetur ridiculus mus. *Aenean eu leo quam.* Pellentesque ornare sem lacinia